cjoakim/azure-cosmosdb-swift-data-generator/README.md

 ## Purpose

-Created simulated **mongoexport** files for loading into MongoDB for migration testing.
+Create simulated **mongoexport** files for loading into MongoDB for migration testing.

 ---